Updated on Feb.10, 2014

 Dancers who perform elaborate, strenuous steps ahead of the band are called passistas.
-They wave multi-colored parasols as they leap and twist in a coreography that is sometimes reminding of Russian dancers, but has its origin in Brazil's very own capoeira.
+They wave multi-colored parasols as they leap and twist in a choreography that has its origin in capoeira.

 History of Frevo

 Frevo evolved from several musical influences, including military marching bands which paraded around Recife during Carnival in the second half of the nineteenth century.
 Competition between the city's band associations was fierce and revelers who followed their favorite bands often got into violent fights with their perceived opponents.

 Bands resorted to capoeiristas, or capoeira fighters, for protection.
 Since capoeira was illegal at the time, capoeiristas would mask their moves by changing them into dance steps lest they be caught by police.
 They carried umbrellas under the pretext of being ready for summer showers, while intending them as weapons.